FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Ordinary Meeting - Full Meeting of Limerick City and County Council - 27 November 2017.md

 Committee, presented an overview of matters discussed at the Meeting and outlined the

-following Recommendations which were agreed at the SPC Meeting:--- 8
+following Recommendations which were agreed at the SPC Meeting:
+---
+8

 **Recommendation No. 1**